Tom Maxwell (singer)

-Thomas Edward Maxwell (born September 19, 1965) is an American songwriter, singer, and musician.
-Most notably, Maxwell is the former lead singer of the swing revival band Squirrel Nut Zippers.
-He wrote the single "Hell" from the 1996 platinum-certified album Hot.
+Thomas Edward Maxwell (born September 19, 1965) is an American songwriter, singer, and musician most known for being a member of the swing revival band Squirrel Nut Zippers, for which he wrote the single "Hell" from the 1996 platinum-certified album Hot.

 Early life

-Thomas Edward Maxwell was born to Joseph Maxwell and Nancy (Miller) Maxwell in Ft.
-Lauderdale, Florida, in September 1965.
-In 1972, their family moved to Burnsville.
+Thomas Edward Maxwell was born September 19, 1965, in Ft.
+Lauderdale, Florida.
+His parents are Joseph Maxwell and Nancy (née Miller) Maxwell.
+In 1972, his family moved to Burnsville, North Carolina.

-In elementary school, Maxwell began playing alto sax, and at the age of 14, he taught himself to play the drums.
-When he was seventeen he left home to go to the University of North Carolina at Chapel Hill, where he started his first band, Teasing the Korean, with fellow UNC classmate John Ensslin.
+In elementary school, Maxwell began playing alto sax.
+When he was fourteen, he taught himself to play the drums.
+He attended the University of North Carolina at Chapel Hill when he was seventeen.
+While there, he was a member of St. Anthony Hall and started his first band, Teasing the Korean, with classmate John Ensslin.
 In 1990, Teasing the Korean became What Peggy Wants, and they were signed to a local Chapel Hill label, Moist/Baited Breath.
 In December 1993, What Peggy Wants broke up.

 During his time in What Peggy Wants, Maxwell befriended Metal Flake Mother drummer Jimbo Mathus.
 In 1992, until Metal Flake Mother disbanded, Mathus became lead guitarist and Maxwell briefly joined as the band's drummer.
-In 1993, Mathus, along with Mathus' then girlfriend Katherine Whalen, Ken Mosher, Don Raleigh, and Chris Phillips, formed the neo-swing, pre-war jazz revival group Squirrel Nut Zippers.
-They played a couple of local shows and recorded a three-track EP on Merge Records, Roasted Right.
-In January 1994, Maxwell was asked to join the band.